python/cpython/Doc/library/datetime.rst

    Division by ``0`` raises :exc:`ZeroDivisionError`.

 (4)
-   ``-timedelta.max`` is not representable as a :class:`timedelta` object.
+   ``-timedelta.max`` is not representable as a :class:`.timedelta` object.

 (5)
-   String representations of :class:`timedelta` objects are normalized similarly to their internal representation.
+   String representations of :class:`.timedelta` objects are normalized similarly to their internal representation.
 This leads to somewhat unusual results for negative timedeltas.
 For example::